samueldiaz1004/ic-projects/README.md

 ```
 $ dfx new hello
 ```
-Simulate the service in your local machine
+Simulate IC the service locally
 ```
 $ dfx start
 ```